 - Range and Vision: Deep familiarity with a variety of disparate elements so to create a harmonious and novel product

 - Quick-thinking, and resourceful: Able to make big decisions; also knows how to maximize all resources, including time

 - Confidence, and expertise: Understands process, has a mastery of techniques for excellent execution

-The choreography of selling, buying and moving changed overnight.
+My first career was corporate design and management.
+I launched TRH in 2007 as a design consultancy; staging entered the picture almost immediately.
+When the bubble burst, the choreography of selling, buying and moving changed overnight.
 Values dropped, houses just did not automatically sell, and financing tightened mightily, necessitating selling before buying for many.

-Our market has not only recovered, but has shot into overdrive this past year during COVID.
+Our market not only recovered, but has shot into overdrive this past year during COVID.
 In real life, as in the show, challenges change…and there will always be challenges.
 Just SO much easier if you know someone who knows what to do with the real estate equivalent of grouper fish, bread cheese and mustard greens!